JimHeaney/keyboard-prank/README.md

 If that's not enough, the NRF24L01 allows me to trigger other events with another copy of the board plugged into my computer!

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/usb-keyboard-prank.html).

 ## Current Release
 Version 1.0